⚠️️ Before disassembling, do not forget to turn your phone off.

 Step 13.
 Disconnect the connectors

-Pry up the connectors of the power / volume buttons cable, display module cable, front (selfie) camera cable.
+Pry up the connector of the display module cable, inter-board cable, and coaxial cable.

 Step 14.
 Remove the motherboard